abhilash1in/aws-secrets-manager-action/README.md

 - name: Check if env variable is set after fetching secrets
   run: if [ -z ${MY_SECRET_1+x} ]; then echo "MY_SECRET_1 is unset"; else echo "MY_SECRET_1 is set to '$MY_SECRET_1'"; fi
 ```

-> **Configure AWS Credentials**: Refer [Configure AWS Credentials](https://github.com/aws-actions/configure-aws-credentials) for AWS recommended best practices on how to configure AWS credentials for use with GitHub Actions.

 - `secrets`:
   - List of secret names to be retrieved.